-As we are halfway through our return to the 25th Century we can pretty much settle into the rhythm of this show.
+As we are halfway through our return to the 25th Century, we can pretty much settle into the rhythm of Star Trek: Picard.
 It’s a bit of a clunky narrative but a lot of fun character work for new and returning players.
 Most discouraging but perhaps least surprising is for all the things Season 3 has done to get us those wonderful character moments, it can’t escape the Kurtzman of it all and has at its center a big dumb mystery around Jack Crusher.

 “No Win Scenario” focuses on the crew of the Titan with a depleted ship hurtling toward its doom.
 Also, a changeling saboteur has infiltrated the ship and is working with Vadic on behalf of a mysterious hand pulling all the strings everywhere.
 The Titan bridge crew is mostly consigned to expository technobabble that the TNG returning characters are too tired to say.